Ultra Long-term Archiving and the Cloud – It’s a Good Thing?

 Archive360’s Archive2Azure information management and archiving solution remove the issues of vendor lock-in and migration throttling while providing state of the art information management and archiving by managing your data in your company’s Azure subscription, so you own the data and the cloud its housed in.
 And Archive2Azure stores and manages your data in its native format meaning that if you want to move away from Archive2Azure, you can, because the data is in your Azure cloud in its native format.

 The final issue is that of format obsolescence.
 How can you guarantee that a file will be readable in 100 years?
 In fact, a long-term file format has been created and adopted by companies’ worldwide.
 THiis file format creates/stores files in a standardized, long-term archiving format such as PDF/A, a standard created by the International Standards Organization (ISO-19005-1) for the archiving of electronic documents for extended periods of time.
-PDF/A is an ISO-standardized version of the Portable Document Format (PDF) designed for use in the archiving and long-term preservation of electronic documents.
+PDF/A format is an ISO-standardized version of the Portable Document Format (PDF) designed for use in the archiving and long-term preservation of electronic documents.
 PDF/A differs from PDF by prohibiting features ill-suited to long-term archiving, such as font linking (as opposed to font embedding) and encryption.

 For companies needing to archive content for extended periods of time due to regulatory, legal, or business reasons, the combination of a standardized, industry file format and utilizing the Azure public cloud platform with Archive2Azure as the information management application, will provide you the perfect solution.